cgiacomi/r2do/README.md

 There are many features presently missing from r2do, which will be implemented in future versions but there is one thing which must be noted here.

-1) The ability to edit a Category or a Task is lacking at present.
-It is the top priority, but please note that it is missing.
+1) The ability to edit a Category is lacking at present.

-If you need to edit a Task you can delete the old one and re-create it.
-The same goes for a Category, although this is more annoying as you will loose your Tasks when you delete a Category.

 2) The ability to move a Task from one Category to another is also missing.